Registered holders usually assign the right to apply for CDRCs to a registered agent. Once assigned, the holder is no longer involved in CDRC matters.

 Pricing responsibility

 We do not regulate the open market.
-It is the responsibility of the CDRC owner to find a buyer and agree on a purchase price.
+It is the responsibility of the holder of a carbon data rights certificate to find a buyer and agree on a purchase price.

-The BidCarbon marketplace is a facility in the BUC Registry to support CDRC owners, registered agents and entities buy and sell CDRCs at a fixed price.
+The BidCarbon marketplace is a facility within the BUC Registry that supports holders of carbon data rights certificates and entities buying and selling CDRCs at a fixed price.

 Depending on demand, CDRCs may join the BidCarbon marketplace transfer list if there are more sellers than buyers.
 This is a first-in-first-served system, the latest offers are added to the bottom of the list.